• Skip to primary navigation

 If you are a member of SFFILM, your application fee is waived.
 If you are not a member of SFFILM, there is an application fee that must be paid in order for your submission to be considered.
 To pay the application fee, enter your credit card information at the end of the application after you hit “submit.”
 Email grants@sffilm.org if you have any technical questions.

 • Logline.
-In a couple sentences, please describe the crux of your film.
-(75 words or less)
+Please provide a brief summary of the film.
+(95 words or less)

 • What made you want to tell this story and why is now the right time for you to tell it?
 (300 words or less)